 Males have nipples because these develop in the womb before embryos develop a sex.
 By the time a Y chromosome distinguishes a fetus as male, the nipples have already developed.

 Almost everyone has nipples, regardless of whether they’re a male or a female, a person with large breasts or a flat chest.

-But nipples seem to make a lot more sense on people with the ability to breastfeed, right?
+But nipples seem to make a lot more sense on people with the ability to breastfeed or chestfeed, right?

-It’s obvious the nipples we think of as “female nipples” — like the nipples cisgender women have — are meant to serve a purpose.
+It’s obvious the nipples we think of as “female nipples” — like the nipples females have — are meant to serve a purpose.

 But what about male nipples?
-Those are the ones that cisgender men usually have.
+Those are the ones that males usually have.
+Read to learn more.

 Some people think of it this way: Everyone starts out as female in their early development in utero.

 From this understanding, a man’s nipples would seem to be left over from when he was initially female.

 Here’s another way to think of it: Everyone starts out as gender neutral.